Tenant Eviction Process Course

 - The landlord should respond swiftly, to the tenant’s request, for the alleged deposit breach.

-- Should the tenant wish to proceed to claim against the landlord, then the tenant should be put on notice, landlord’s intent to (if grounds to do so exist) counterclaim.
+- Should the tenant wish to proceed to claim against the landlord, then the tenant should be put on notice, the landlord’s intent to (if grounds to do so exist) counterclaim.

 - If you are a new landlord or a landlord that has 1 or 2 properties, you should seek to reduce damages.
 It may be reasonable to submit that you are not a professional landlord, as such, the compensation should be one time the value of the deposit.
-There is a case history of supporting this.
-You did not wilfully breach the TDS legislation; you probably were not aware of this legislation.
+There is a case history supporting this.
+You did not willfully breach the TDS legislation; you probably were not aware of this legislation.
 It would be best if you were truthful to the court, as to the reasons why the deposit was not protected.

 Check the section 21 dates

 You cannot serve a section 21 notice during the first four months of the initial tenancy agreement.

 The correct form to use is a Form 6A if the tenancy started or was renewed on or after 1 October 2015.

 Your section 21 notice must provide at least two months’ written notice (Under Coronavirus Act 2020 notice period is three months).

 Your tenant is entitled to notice equal to their rental period if they pay rent quarterly or every six months.